lara-unb/bayesianfiltering-cpp/README.md

 ```bash
 $ make pdf
 ```
-This will compile latex sources and generate \p doc/latex/refman.pdf
+This will compile latex sources and generate doc/latex/refman.pdf

 If latex and pdflatex are not installed in your system, install it.